phcode-dev/phoenix-code-ai-control/README.md

 - **macOS**: `/Library/Application Support/Phoenix AI Control/config.json`
 - **Linux**: `/etc/phoenix-ai-control/config.json`

-These files are created with read-only permissions for regular users and can only be modified by administrators.
+These files contain your configuration, including the optional but recommended `managedByEmail` field, and are created with read-only permissions for regular users.
+Only administrators can modify these files.

 ## Verifying AI Control Status